Key takeaways—The SECURE Act:

 - Under the act, you can continue to contribute to your traditional IRA past age 70½ as long as you are still working.
 That means the rules for traditional IRAs will align more closely with 401(k) plans and Roth IRAs.

-Next step: Work with your financial advisor to determine your retirement readiness, how long you plan to work, and when you expect to start withdrawing from your retirement savings.
+Next step: Work with your financial professional to determine your retirement readiness, how long you plan to work, and when you expect to start withdrawing from your retirement savings.
 This change doesn't apply for tax year 2019, as it will begin for tax year 2020 contributions.
-You can make your tax year 2020 contribution up until April 15, 2021.

 Long-term, part-time workers will be able to join their company's 401(k) plan

-- Up until now, if you worked less than 1,000 hours per year, you were generally ineligible to participate in your company's 401(k) plan.
+- Up until now, if you worked fewer than 1,000 hours per year, you were generally ineligible to participate in your company's 401(k) plan.

 - Except in the case of collectively bargained plans, the law now requires employers maintaining a 401(k) plan to offer one to any employee who worked more than 1,000 hours in one year, or 500 hours over 3 consecutive years.